American Forts: East

 (1832), Sinsinawa

 A settlers' log blockhouse built on Sinsinawa Mound during the Black Hawk War.
 It sheltered the Jones family and slaves, hired men, and several of the neighbors.
-(NOTE: a massive buttressed stone structure located at the Dominican Sisters' Sinsinawa Mound Center, historically attributed as a Black Hawk War fortification, was most likely not built until 1844 at the earliest, according to recent research by members of the Old Lead Region Historical Society.)
+(NOTE: a massive buttressed stone structure located at the Dominican Sisters' Sinsinawa Mound Center, historically attributed as a Black Hawk War fortification, was most likely not built until 1844 at the earliest, according to research by the Old Lead Region Historical Society.)

 Fort (Justus) DeSeelhorst